-Some of these pubs even have inspired artists and appeared as the backdrop to works of literature, film, music and song.
-The pubs in Ireland scene is internationally notorious and with good reasons.
+Some of these pubs have even inspired artists and appeared as the backdrop to works of literature, film, music, and song.
+The pubs in Ireland scene is internationally notorious, and with good reasons.

 The best pubs are often old, creeky and full of charming nooks and crannies, or simply the place to get the best pint.
-And because it’s hard to know where you’ll find the perfect pint and a plate of hearty home-cooking, here are our favourite pubs in the entire Emerald Isle!
+And because it’s hard to know where you’ll find the perfect pint and a plate of hearty home cooking, here are our favourite pubs in the entire Emerald Isle!

 Here are our Favorite Pubs in Ireland: